Creatiwity/witycms-doc/build_theme.md

 ## Internationalize your theme

-"**Lang**" folder contain all the translation of your theme.
-If you want to define different language for your theme, it is mandatory to create for each language an doc ".xml" to define all the translation.
+**lang** folder contains all the translations of your theme.
+If you want to define different languages for your theme, it is mandatory to create for each language a doc `.xml` to define all the translation.

-Here a example for translation english to french for "grafx" theme.
+Here is an example for translation from english to french for the **grafx** theme.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>